bast/software-development-toolbox/doc/project.rst

-You should choose and submit a short project abstract (one or two paragraphs) in pdf format before the end of day 4 so that we have the possibility to discuss the projects.
+You should choose and submit a short project abstract (one or two paragraphs) in pdf format before the end of day 4 so that we have the possibility to discuss the projects on day 5.

-The project work should conclude with a report.
+The project work concludes with a report summarizing the work done.
 You don't have to write a novel, 3-5 pages should do it.
 Describe the situation before and after.
 Describe what you did and how everything works together in your project(s).
-It is OK to write this report online - then other developers have the possibility to follow your good example and you also document routines for new developers that want to join your project(s).
+It is OK to write this report online - then other developers have the possibility to follow your good example and you also document routines and workflows for new developers that want to join your project(s).